cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ## Example Native CBOR Certificate

-The corresponfing native CBOR certificate in CBOR diagnostic format is equal execpt for type and signatureValue
+The corresponding native CBOR certificate in CBOR diagnostic format is identical except for type and signatureValue.

 ~~~~~~~~~~~
 (